Lyssers/Arduino-Internet-LEDs/README.md

 Feel free to use this in your projects!

-Or: follow the below tutorial as a project to DIY!

-### This is just a little project I made to learn about Arduino programming and electronics.
-I'm by no means an expert, I just thought it'd be useful to share for someone getting into electronics.
-A tutorial on this can be found below:
+### If you'd like to make this yourself, consider reading the tutorial I wrote on this project below:

 You'll need
 - An Arduino, obviously.
 Actually I don't have one, so I used a cheap arduino-compatible Keyestudio board which did just fine.